 We would recommend Delphis Eco daily Use Toilet Cleaner or if you are in a hard water area Delphis Eco Limescale Remover but whichever toilet cleaner you use read the manufacturers instructions.
 Very few toilet cleaners should be diluted as they are usually diluted by the water in the toilet bowl.

-1. Use toilet paper to wipe any loose debris from edge of bowl and behind seat hinges, drop into bowl and flush.
+Use toilet paper to wipe any loose debris from the edge of the bowl and behind seat hinges, drop into bowl and flush.

-3. Take Toilet cleaner and using directional flip top spray solution under rim.
+3. Take Toilet cleaner and using directional flip-top spray solution under the rim.

-4. Use toilet brush to spread toilet cleaner on all internal surfaces.
+4. Use a toilet brush to spread toilet cleaner on all internal surfaces.

 6. (OPTIONAL: leave toilet cleaner to work whilst cleaning other washroom areas or toilets)

-7. Use toilet brush to scrub underneath rim, inside of bowl and below water level.
+7. Use a toilet brush to scrub underneath the rim, inside of the bowl and below water level.

-8. Rinse red cloth and use to remove residual cleaner from external surfaces. dry seat with some toilet paper and dispose of in toilet.
+8. Rinse the red cloth and use to remove the residual cleaner from external surfaces. dry seat with some toilet paper and dispose of in the toilet.